John White Webster: Parkman–Webster murder case

-Webster was sentenced to death, was taken to Boston's Leverett Street Jail on August 30, 1850, and publicly hanged.
+Webster was sentenced to death, taken to Boston's Leverett Street Jail on August 30, 1850, and publicly hanged.

 In popular culture

-The Parkman–Webster murder case was dramatized in the CBS radio program Crime Classics on July 13, 1953 in the episode entitled "The Terrible Deed of John White Webster".
+The Parkman–Webster murder case was dramatized in the CBS radio program Crime Classics on July 13, 1953, in the episode entitled "The Terrible Deed of John White Webster".
 Webster was portrayed in this program by Jay Novello.
 The case was also discussed at length in the first episode of television programme Catching History's Criminals: The Forensics Story, focussing on identity.
 The series was produced by the BBC and the Open University in 2015.
 The case was also the subject of one of the 'Famous Trials' series of books edited by George Dilnot (qv) and published in England by Geoffrey Bles in 1928.